 So, to restore my flat and dirty appliances back to their happy, shiny, robot-looking selves, I decided to make my trusty stainless steel toaster my test subject.
-What was the easiest, quickest way I could get it looking new again?
+What would I need to get it looking like new again?

 Two things: vinegar and oil.
 Yeah, that sounds like a salad dressing, but trust me on this.
 Seriously, it works wonders!

 Before I cleaned the toaster, it looked like this:

 Not terrible, but it was flat and streaky with dark marks.

 After two easy steps, now the thing is downright bling-y!

 Once I had established a good cleaning technique, I continued on to the dishwasher.
 Let me show you how to get your stainless steel shiny with these two household ingredients!